Best Hiking Shirts

 CONS: Fewer purchasing options (no long sleeve)

-LOOKING CLOSER: We also tested Smartwool’s Sport 120 shirt along the Annapurna Circuit in Nepal, and we were very impressed.
-The 120 is noticeably lightweight and breathable, making it ideal for when you’re working hard.
-The added breathability also allows the Sport 120 to dry fairly quickly, another important feature for the trail.
-With a 47% synthetic fiber blend, the Sport 120 also strikes a great balance between robust durability (thanks to the synthetics) and odor protection (thanks to the wool), and we definitely noticed both of these positives on the trail.
-Truly, our only critique is that we wish Smartwool produced a long sleeve option in addition to the t-shirts and tanks.
+LOOKING CLOSER: Smartwool reimagined their lightweight wool lineup for this year, and we were very impressed with the resulting Active Ultralite shirts.
+These tops are noticeably lightweight and breathable, making them ideal for when you’re working hard.
+The added breathability also allows the Ultralite to dry fairly quickly, another important feature for the trail.
+With a 47% synthetic fiber blend, the Active Ultralite also strikes a great balance between robust durability (thanks to the synthetics) and odor protection (thanks to the wool), and we definitely noticed both of these positives on the trail.
+Truly, our only critique is that we wish Smartwool produced a long-sleeve option in addition to the t-shirts and tanks – hopefully, that comes next!

 View on REI.com